 An income tax return can be either filed voluntarily under Section 139 or on demand by the income tax department under Section 142(1).
 It is necessary to understand what happens after the taxpayer has filed the return of income.

-The process of examining the return filed by the taxpayer by the Income tax department is termed as assessment.
+The process of examining the return filed by the taxpayer by the income tax department is termed assessment.
 The IT department carries out a preliminary assessment of all the returns filed and informs taxpayers of the result of such preliminary assessment.
 This assessment primarily includes arithmetical errors, internal inconsistencies, tax calculation and verification of tax payment.
 The preliminary evaluation process is fully computerised (automated), and is delegated to the Central Processing Centre (CPC).

-With the rapid increase in the number of income tax returns and a jurisdiction-based processing model for all the returns filed, tax department faced problems leading to delayed processing of income tax returns.
+With the rapid increase in the number of income tax returns and a jurisdiction-based processing model for all the returns filed, the tax department faced problems leading to delayed processing of income tax returns.

-Therefore, the Finance Act, 2008 empowered the Central Board of Direct Taxes (CBDT) to make a scheme for centralised processing of returns with a view to expeditiously determining the tax payable by, or the refund due to the taxpayers.
+Therefore, the Finance Act, 2008 empowered the Central Board of Direct Taxes (CBDT) to make a scheme for the centralised processing of returns with a view to expeditiously determine the tax payable by, or the refund due to the taxpayers.
 Based on the recommendations of the Technical Advisory Group, the department adopted the strategy that CPC at Bangalore would process paper and e-returns without any interface with taxpayers and in a jurisdiction free manner.

-Initial processing of returns by CPC is completely automated and Section 143(1) Intimation is also computer generated record.
-CPC validates data provided in each tax return with details available with income tax department’s own record (such as Form 26AS generated through details provided by collecting banks, TDS returns, etc.) and this notice usually only points out apparent mistakes found out by the mainframe system.
+Initial processing of returns by CPC is completely automated and Section 143(1) Intimation is also a computer generated record.
+CPC validates data provided in each tax return with details available with the income tax department’s own record (such as Form 26AS generated through details provided by collecting banks, TDS returns, etc.) and this notice usually only points out apparent mistakes found out by the mainframe system.

 Total income or loss is computed under Section 143(1) after making the following adjustments: